 In today’s rapidly evolving digital landscape, information is one of the most valuable assets for organizations.
 Protecting sensitive data from potential threats and vulnerabilities is crucial for maintaining business continuity and gaining customer trust.
-ISO 27001, the international standard for information security management systems (ISMS), provides a structured framework to identify, assess, and manage information security risks.
+ISO 27001 certification standard is a framework for information security management systems (ISMS), provides a structured to identify, assess, and manage information security risks.
 In this blog, we will delve into the fundamentals of risk assessment within ISO 27001 and explore its significance in safeguarding information security.

 ISO 27001 emphasizes a proactive approach to information security management.
 The risk assessment process is at the core of this standard, enabling organizations to identify and analyze potential risks to their information assets.
 Risk assessment is a continuous cycle that involves the following key steps: